October 2020: Necessary renovation work carried out

-Since the end of March, school has been suspended at all educational institutions and thus also at the UMC Primary School due to the corona epidemic.
-In the course of the relief measures against corona epidemic, the sewing machines donated last year were used to sew masks.
-Thus, more than 2000 masks have already been distributed to community members and school children.
-The first half of the school year was successfully completed with an average of 520 pupils.
-Unfortunately, the IT training of the teaching staff initiated by the association is not yet developing to the desired extent.
-A further qualification initiative for teachers is to take place from autumn 2020.
-The succession planning of the school management must also be prepared.
+In the course of the relief measures against the Corona epidemic initiated by the association, the sewing machines donated last year were used to sew masks.
+As a result, over 2000 masks have already been distributed to community members and school children.
+The first half of the school year was successfully completed with an average of 520 students.

 The first campaign for the school started in December 2014.
 It came about through direct contact with the school's director, Saffiatu Turay, due to the Ebola epidemic that broke out in 2014.
 In May 2015, the association's board decided to continue helping the orphans of UMC Primary School Campbell Town in Freetown.
 Food, clothing, and school supplies are provided every month.
 Regular medical examinations of children in need are also guaranteed.